Bills78/Guessing-Game/README.md

 # Guessing-Game
-It's a guess the number guessing game.
+Simple game, you pick a number and have other people guess it until they get it right.